Why Do My Ears Hurt When I Run? The 7 Most Common Causes

 The Solution

-First, steer clear of acidic foods like citrus and tomatoes in the hours leading up to your workout.
-Even some non-acidic culprits, like mint and garlic, can trigger GERD.
+Avoid acidic foods like citrus and tomatoes in the hours before your workout.
+Some non-acidic foods might cause GERD, such as mint and garlic.

 Jaw Tightness